IVC Filter Lawyer in California

 This increase and decrease in pressure exerted on and IVC filter causes a similar effect that would be achieved by taking a coat hanger and bending it back and forth until metal fatigue occurred and the coat hanger broke.
 Anyone who has ever locked themselves out of a car should be familiar with this concept.
 Read More

-Contact Wilshire Law Firm Now
+Contact a California IVC Filter Attorney at Wilshire Law Firm Now for Help!

 Because cases involving defective medical devices are complex and issues of federal safety and FDA approval may pre-empt state law, you need an experienced and competent team of high profile lawyers who are comfortable trying cases with huge potential outcomes.